Burnley v Sunderland

 Post update

-Nathan Tella (Burnley) wins a free kick on the left wing.
+Trai Hume (Sunderland) wins a free kick in the defensive half.

 Post update